-Flavour =
+Flavour = Taste + odour

-in the brain enables detection of flavour
+integration of odour and taste sensations in the brain enables detection of flavour

 Chemical Senses

 - Taste (Gustation) and Smell (Olfaction) are chemical senses as they are stimulated by chemical compounds which bind the specialized receptors that they contain. - Upon binding, the generated impulse is sent to the brain and then registered as a certain taste or smell - The term "flavour" is used as an alternative to "taste" to avoid confusion with flavour referring to the overall perception that results from both taste and smell. - Flavour of food protects us from poisons (mostly taste bitter) and spoiled food (taste sour).